 Organizing your family photographs may seem like an overwhelming task but it is one that will lead you down memory lane in the best way.
-We all have boxes or bags of old-fashioned film photographs that would do best in albums.
+We all have dozens stored on hard drives, and boxes or bags of even older ones that would do best in albums.

 Out with the Bad

 Once you come to terms with the idea that not every photograph is sacred, the job of getting them in order will be far easier.

 Discard or toss pictures of people you don't know, as well as any duplicates and blurry ones.
 Get rid of pictures that make your loved ones look awkward or (dare we suggest?) homely!